scothew/s3management/lab2/README.md

 If you were using the AWS CLI, the storage class can easily be set with the `storage-class` parameter like this: (you do not need to do this in your lab)
     `aws s3 cp file004.bin s3://stg209-student-1/lab2/ --storage-class STANDARD_IA`

-One of the most common ways to move objects between storage classes is via the built-in lifecycle policies which is covered next.
+One of the most common ways to move objects between storage classes is via the built-in lifecycle policies, which is covered next.

 ## Object Lifecycle Management via a Lifecycle Policy
 You can use lifecycle policies to define actions you want Amazon S3 to take during an object's lifetime.
 For example, you could transition objects to another storage class, archive them, or delete them after a specified period of time.